softspring/symfonic-docs/user-manual/create-a-new-media.md

     - Provide a descriptive **"Name"** that accurately reflects the media's content, making it easy to identify and organize.
     - Craft a concise **"Description"** that serves as alternative text for the media.
 This ensures accessibility for visually impaired users and enhances search engine optimization.
     - Utilize the *"Main media"* field to select the media file you wish to add.
 Ensure the file format aligns with the chosen media type.
-    - Additional File Uploads: For certain media types, such as images with different breakpoints, you may need to upload multiple files.
+    - Additional File Uploads: For certain media types, such as images with different breakpoints or formats, you may need to upload multiple files.
 Symfonic CMS will guide you through this process.

   - With a click on the **"Upload media"** button, your media creation journey comes to a successful end. **Your media asset is now ready to be incorporated into your website's content**.